metabase/metabase/docs/administration-guide/13-embedding.md

 ## Premium embedding
-If you'd like to embed Metabase without the "Powered by Metabase" attribution, you can purchase premium embedding from the Metabase store.
+If you'd like to embed Metabase dashboards or charts in your application without the "Powered by Metabase" attribution, you can purchase premium embedding from the Metabase store.
+[Find out more here](http://store.metabase.com/).